Help a Mother Out works to improve baby and family well being by increasing access to diapers for families in need.

 Why diapers matter.

 Diapers cost between $80 and $100 per month.
-That’s $2,850 to diaper one child with regular changes until potty training–-a huge expense for the over 46 million people living in poverty in the U.S. today.
+That’s $2,850 to diaper one child with regular changes until potty training–a huge expense for the over 5 million low-income families with young children living in the U.S. today.

 Public assistance programs like food stamps don’t cover diapers.
 Diapers give mothers and babies a chance.